Rookout/docs/docs/breakpoints-conditional.md

 * Evaluating functions are currently not supported in conditions.

-### Time-To-Live:

-Seting time-to-live on a breakpoint places limits on the life span of the breakpoint.
-The breakpoint will disable automatically past the configured limit

-<iframe src="https://player.vimeo.com/video/373492033?color=af6bd6&title=0&byline=0&portrait=0" width="640" height="400" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 **Keep in mind:**
 1. The supported syntax may be different from your developing language and it can be confusing - just make sure you use the supported operators above.
 2. A condition can be invalid due to typos and wrong variables, check that your variables written correctly.

+### Breakpoint Limits:

+You can set limits on individual breakpoints to limit the amount of data that is collected.
+When the limits are reached, the breakpoint will be disabled automatically.
+Once disabled it will not collect additional snapshot data, even if the code is triggered.
+The user may re-enable the breakpoint by right clicking on it and selecting Enable.

+The limits can be based on:
+- Time (e.g. 1 Hour, 24 hours, a week etc.)
+- Hit limit (based on the number of times that the breakpoint gets triggered)

+<iframe src="https://www.youtube.com/watch?v=nQGP8GUpWXY" width="640" height="400" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>